Kevin Carter (American football)

-Kevin Louis Carter (born September 21, 1973) is an American former college and professional football player who was a defensive end in the National Football League (NFL) for fourteen seasons in the 1990s and 2000s.
-Carter played college football for the University of Florida, and received All-American honors.
-A first-round pick in the 1995 NFL Draft, he played professionally for the St. Louis Rams, Tennessee Titans, Miami Dolphins, and Tampa Bay Buccaneers of the NFL.
+Kevin Louis Carter (born September 21, 1973) is an American former professional football player who was a defensive end in the National Football League (NFL) for 14 seasons in the 1990s and 2000s.
+Carter played college football for the Florida Gators, earning All-American honors.
+A first-round pick in the 1995 NFL draft, he played in the NFL for the St. Louis Rams, Tennessee Titans, Miami Dolphins, and Tampa Bay Buccaneers.

-Early years
+Early life

 Carter was born in Miami, Florida.
 He attended Lincoln High School in Tallahassee, Florida, and was a letterman for the Lincoln Trojans high school football and basketball teams.
 In football, he was a Parade magazine high school All-American.
 Carter was a saxophone player in the marching band until he started his first season of football as a junior.
 He was a member of the school's Crime and Drug Prevention Task Force and was named Student-Athlete of the Year as a senior.